 Considering this long and impressive list of benefits, it is not at all surprising that the Capitalism Myth has succeeded in winning converts to its banner in ever-increasing numbers.
 But there is a very curious fact about capitalism, a fact that even its staunchest supporters do not deny or try to hide.
 I will call this fact the “Capitalist Paradox”:

-If free-market capitalism is such a wonderful system, and if, as its advocates claim, it produces only or primarily good, without any bad or harmful, effects, then why has it never been adopted before, and why are people and countries all over the world not rushing to implement it as quickly as possible?
+If free-market capitalism is such a wonderful system, and if, as its advocates claim, it produces only or primarily good effects, without any – or with few – bad or harmful effects, then why has it never been adopted before, and why are people and countries all over the world not rushing to implement it as quickly as possible?

 There is a saying now in Russia: Marx was wrong in everything he said about communism, but he was right in everything he wrote about capitalism.

 Rejecting communism does not oblige one to accept the tenets of free-market capitalism.
 For communism was an attempt to control every feature of people’s behaviour and of society in general, which led to the stifling repression of their freedom.
-Communism was an extremely oppressive form of government that has little in common with democratic societies, where the people are free to choose their leaders, their occupations, where they will live, and other aspects of their lives, and voice their opinions publicly without the threat of reprisals or punishment.
+Communism was an extremely oppressive form of government that has little in common with democratic societies, where the people are free to choose their leaders, their occupations, where they live, how they spend their time, what beliefs they espouse, and other aspects of their lives, and voice their opinions publicly without the threat of reprisals or punishment.
 Between these two extremes – the totalitarian control of communism and the unbridled license of free-market capitalism – most sensible people would agree that what is necessary is a pragmatic approach that is not based on the rigid adherence to certain so-called fundamental principles, whether they are communist, capitalist, or are derived from some other ideology or religion.

 In his 1966 article “Gold and Economic Freedom,” [Alan] Greenspan explained how America’s Great Depression was not the result of capitalism but of a credit boom manufactured by the Federal Reserve.